alexgenin/chouca/README.md

 Probabilistic cellular automata are widely used in ecology to describe the dynamics of organisms in the landscape, and investigate how local interactions between organisms may affect the dynamic as a whole.
+However, implementing them is often done using ad-hoc R code, which is slow, and error-prone. `chouca` aims at providing a high-level interface to this type of models, in order to reduce errors, and allow spending more time on model design, than fighting with debugging.

-`chouca` wants to be user-friendly, but stay reasonably fast.
+`chouca` wants to be user-friendly, yet provide good performance.
+Several engines are included, including a fully compiled-code implementation

+reasonably fast.
 The core of the engine is in C++ (using RcppArmadillo), which helps getting results fast.
 The goal is to spend more time on thinking about your results, rather than implementing your model ;)